UloakuObi/entertainment-app/README.md

 Users can browse a curated collection of movies, search for any movie via the OMDb API, view detailed movie information in a modal overlay, and save their favorites to a persistent bookmarks list using `localStorage`.

-## Project Type
-**Frontend Web Application** — Client-rendered Next.js app with server-side API routes acting as a proxy to the OMDb external API.
 ---
 ## What the App Does
 - **Browse Movies** — View a curated catalog of movies organized into "Trending" and "Recommended" sections.